7am–11am, Friday at Inglewood Place, Te Aro, Wellington

 I chose the apple porridge and filter coffee at the Sunday market.
 They necessarily come in a paper bowl and cup respectively.
 The bowl size meant a smallish serving – more of a snack than a hearty breakfast.

-The bottom layer of the bowl is porridge, which I think is cooked in oat milk.
-I couldn’t tell if it was made from rolled oats or oatmeal.
-This is topped with a generous layer of whole and broken roasted hazelnuts with coconut sugar.
+The bottom layer of the bowl is porridge cooked in oat milk.
+This is topped with a generous layer of whole and broken roasted hazelnuts combined with butter and coconut sugar.
 There is a bit of salt in there too, so you have a sort of salted caramel taste.
 Then there is a dense covering of thinly sliced raw apple.
-The hazelnuts are just delicious, and a great complement to porridge.
+The hazelnut mix is just delicious, and a great complement to porridge.

-The Oatery sells its own brand of granola, which looks good.
+The Oatery sells its own brand of spiced granola, which is pretty good.
 You can get it at the caravan, at Moore Wilsons, or online.
-I’ll report back when I’ve tried it.
 And their website has some interesting recipes (under ‘journal’) for oat dishes, including delicious sounding fried banana and tahini porridge.

-Where do you eat your porridge or granola?
-It will have to be standing up at Inglewood Place as there is no seating, but there is a Scottish tradition of standing while eating porridge, as I’ve noted on my porridge page.
-At the Harbourside market there is the lawn at the side of Te Papa (pictured), or on seating by the water.
-And if it is windy there is a little-known patch of grass hidden around the back of Te Papa to the south of the lawn (best in summer, when the grass is drier and sun shines into the space).
+So where do you eat your Oatery porridge or granola?
+It will have to be standing up at Inglewood Place, as there is no seating, but there is a Scottish tradition of standing while eating porridge, as I’ve noted on my porridge page.
+At the Harbourside Market there is the lawn at the side of Te Papa (pictured below), or on seating by the water.
+And if it is windy there is a little-known patch of grass hidden around the back of Te Papa up a ramp to the marae, just south of the lawn (best in late summer, when the grass is drier and sun shines into the space).

 A great idea to have a specialist oats-based food outlet.
-I’d love to eat the porridge in a real bowl and to have a bit more of it.
+I’d love to eat the porridge in a real bowl where the ingredients can spread out a bit, and to have a bit more of it.
 Here’s hoping the business can expand to further options.